Table of Contents

 Known as the Man-Mountain of Philippine Track and Field, Caleb John Christian Stuart stands tall at 6’ 2” and weighs in at 250lbs.
 Stuart is the ideal build for a world-class Hammer Throw.
 Stuart was discovered via a baseball contact (his sister, Morgan Stuart, played for the Philippine Softball Team).
-Commissioner Jolly Gomez of the Philippine Sports Commission was able to help in bringing him to the attention of the Track and Field squad as well as in acquiring Stuart’s Filipino Passport (his mother is Filipino).
+Commissioner Jolly Gomez of the Philippine Sports Commission helped bring him to the Track and Field squad’s attention and acquire Stuart’s Filipino Passport (his mother is Filipino).

 Impressive Collegiate Career

 Stuart had an impressive collegiate career throwing the Shotput, Discus, and Hammer for UC Riverside, a Division 1 NCAA College in the US.
-He came in 17th in the US Championships and 11th in the NCAA Championships in the Hammer in 2014.
+He came in 17th in the US Championships and 11th in the Hammer’s NCAA Championships in 2014.
 A rising talent in US Track and Field, Caleb opted to compete for the Philippines.

 Stuart came in as the favorite at the 2015 SEA Games in Singapore.
 Despite the pressure to return the crown to the Philippines, Stuart excelled while securing the SEA Games Title with a SEA Games record of 65.63m.

-The next goal for Caleb and his coach, Shaun McGinley, is to hit the 77m standard for the Rio Olympics.
+The next goal for Caleb and his coach, Shaun McGinley, is to hit the Rio Olympics’ 77m standard.

 The Next Goal

 At 25 years old, Caleb has about another 5-10 years before he reaches his prime as a hammer thrower.
 As well as being an impressive performer, Caleb could be viewed as a gentle giant.
 His respect and friendship for his predecessor, Arniel (who helped him during the SEA Games), says a lot about his character.
-He was seen giving a motivational lecture to the Leyte ‘Yolanda Victim’ children at the National Open.
+We saw him giving a motivational lecture to the Leyte ‘Yolanda Victim’ children at the National Open.

 Inspiring the Next Generation

-Caleb came back to the 2016 National Open and was able to successfully defend his National Title in the Hammer Throw.
+Caleb came back to the 2016 National Open and successfully defended his National Title in the Hammer Throw.